CarlSntg/Metacrafters/02-Solidity/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/CarlSntg/Metacrafters/blob/main/LICENSE) file for details.